Great Hall of Shells

 In multiple exhibits, we explore the importance of shells to specific cultures throughout the world.
 From the oldest known currency, to fodder for exquisite art - find out how shells help shape human history.

-From times immemorial, shell forms have inspired crafters, builders, and architects from many cultures.
+For thousands of years, shell forms have inspired crafters, builders, and architects from many cultures.
 See how shell shapes, patterns, and proportions have influenced art and architectural design throughout history.

 A highly-prized art form developed in the early 19th century by women in Barbados and other areas of the Caribbean.
 These treasures crafted with shells were often brought home by sailors for their loved ones.

 Three very specialized art and craft forms where shells are used for artistic and practical purposes.
 The making of such items will surprise you.

 Shellabration by Goz Gosselin, 2012